Sticky sweet apples combine with crisp buttery pastry to make this simple, yet impressive, classic French dessert.

 Add sugar, apple cider, lemon juice, and vanilla bean seeds and 1 sprig of rosemary in a 10-inch nonstick ovenproof skillet.

 Stir to combine.
 Over high heat bring the mixture to a boil brushing down the sides of the pan occasionally with a pastry brush dipped in water, if necessary.
 After 6 to 7 minutes the mixture will eventually begin to turn light brown.
 Swish the pan around gently to promote even cooking.
 Cook the mixture for another minute or so until the mixture becomes a much deeper amber color.

 Remove from the heat and stir in the butter, 1 piece at a time.
 The mixture will bubble up.
 When all of the butter has been incorporated, place vanilla bean pod in centre of the pan and begin to arrange the apples in a circle to fill the pan, remembering, the bottom will end up being the top!

-Return the pan to the burner and cook over medium for 20 minutes.
-Remove from the heat.
+Return the pan to medium heat and cook for 20 minutes.